CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Learning Objects, View Semantics, and Contrastive Construction over CSTS

 \subsubsection{Hard negatives}

 Hard negatives are especially important in enterprise telemetry.
 These are object pairs with superficially similar aggregate statistics but materially different relational meaning.
-Examples include: \begin{itemize} \item two flows with similar volume and duration but different process or credential context; \item two hosts with similar degree statistics but different role neighborhoods; \item two motifs with similar density but different typed edge composition. \end{itemize} CSTS is particularly well-suited for hard-negative construction because it makes entity identity, typed relations, and provenance explicit, allowing the pairing policy to use semantic context rather than only scalar similarity.
-This is also where metric-learning formulations remain useful: they help organize latent space geometry, especially for low-support or fine-grained attack classes \cite{zdt_metric,martinez2024metricfused}.
+Examples include: \begin{itemize} \item two flows with similar volume and duration but different process or credential context; \item two hosts with similar degree statistics but different role neighborhoods; \item two motifs with similar density but different typed edge composition. \end{itemize}

+CSTS is particularly well suited for hard-negative construction because it makes entity identity, typed relationships, provenance, and temporal support explicit, allowing pairing policies to use semantic context rather than only scalar similarity.
+This is also where metric-learning formulations remain useful: they help organize latent geometry for low-support, subtle, or fine-grained threat classes~\cite{zdt_metric,martinez2024metricfused}.